likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

                         data is caught up with source
 ```

+## Clean-up RGW installation in both clusters

-Lets clean-up the default rados gateway installation, by default when ever a rados gateway daemon starts it will configure and use a default zone and zonegroup, to avoid confusions it's always better to delete our default zone and zonegroups in both clusters.
+Lets clean-up the default RGW installation, by default when ever a RGW daemon starts, it will configure and use a default zone and zonegroup, to avoid confusions it's always better to delete our default zone and zonegroups in both clusters.

-Once RadosGW services are working with the new values, delete default values for zonegroup and zone in the master zone:
+Once RGW services are working with the new values, delete default values for zonegroup and zone in the master zone:
 ```
-		# radosgw-admin --cluster dc1 zonegroup remove --rgw-zonegroup=default --rgw-zone=default
+radosgw-admin --cluster dc1 zonegroup remove --rgw-zonegroup=default --rgw-zone=default
-		# radosgw-admin --cluster dc1 period update --commit
-		# radosgw-admin --cluster dc1 zone delete --rgw-zone=default
-		# radosgw-admin --cluster dc1 period update --commit
-		# radosgw-admin --cluster dc2 zone delete --rgw-zone=default
-		# radosgw-admin --cluster dc2 period update --commit
-		# radosgw-admin --cluster dc1 zonegroup delete --rgw-zonegroup=default
-		# radosgw-admin --cluster dc1 period update --commit
-		# radosgw-admin --cluster dc2 zonegroup delete --rgw-zonegroup=default
-		# radosgw-admin --cluster dc2 period update --commit
+radosgw-admin --cluster dc1 period update --commit radosgw-admin --cluster dc1 zone delete --rgw-zone=default radosgw-admin --cluster dc1 period update --commit radosgw-admin --cluster dc2 zone delete --rgw-zone=default radosgw-admin --cluster dc2 period update --commit radosgw-admin --cluster dc1 zonegroup delete --rgw-zonegroup=default radosgw-admin --cluster dc1 period update --commit radosgw-admin --cluster dc2 zonegroup delete --rgw-zonegroup=default radosgw-admin --cluster dc2 period update --commit
 ```

 In both cluster, delete default pools.
 DISCLAIMER: Data will be unaccessible after performing this operation:

 ```
-[root@bastion red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution]# for pool in $(rados --cluster dc1 lspools | grep ^default);do ceph --cluster dc1  osd pool delete ${pool} ${pool} --yes-i-really-really-mean-it;done pool 'default.rgw.control' removed pool 'default.rgw.meta' removed pool 'default.rgw.log' removed
+for pool in $(rados --cluster dc1 lspools | grep ^default);do ceph --cluster dc1  osd pool delete ${pool} ${pool} --yes-i-really-really-mean-it;done pool 'default.rgw.control' removed pool 'default.rgw.meta' removed pool 'default.rgw.log' removed
 ```

 ```
-[root@bastion red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution]# for pool in $(rados --cluster dc2 lspools | grep ^default);do ceph --cluster dc1  osd pool delete ${pool} ${pool} --yes-i-really-really-mean-it;done pool 'default.rgw.control' does not exist pool 'default.rgw.meta' does not exist pool 'default.rgw.log' does not exist
+for pool in $(rados --cluster dc2 lspools | grep ^default);do ceph --cluster dc1  osd pool delete ${pool} ${pool} --yes-i-really-really-mean-it;done

+pool 'default.rgw.control' does not exist pool 'default.rgw.meta' does not exist pool 'default.rgw.log' does not exist
 ```

+## Create RGW user in DC1

-Now that our cluster is ready and we have cleaned up the default rgw pools, let's test our cluster uploading some objects.
+Now that our cluster is ready and we have cleaned up the default  pools, let's test our cluster uploading some objects.

-First we need to create a rgw user, we have to save the access and secret key from the output.
+First we need to create a RGW user, we have to save the access and secret key from the output.

 ```
-[root@bastion red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution]# radosgw-admin --cluster dc1 user create --uid="summit19" --display-name="Redhat Summit User"
+radosgw-admin --cluster dc1 user create --uid="summit19" --display-name="Redhat Summit User"
 {
     "user_id": "summit19",
     "display_name": "Redhat Summit User",